Free Space Optical Link Budget Calculator

 Atmospheric attenuation and pointing loss deserve their own interpretation.
 Atmospheric loss is a lumped term for scattering and absorption from the air path.
 It can be low in clear, dry conditions and severe in fog or strong haze.
 Pointing loss represents everything that prevents the beam from being centered on the receive aperture, including imperfect alignment, building sway, platform jitter, and tracking errors.
 For a Gaussian beam with divergence angle , the loss caused by an angular offset can be approximated by dB.
 The exact relation depends on the beam model, but the message is clear: small misalignments can remove a surprising amount of margin.

-Sampling the Budget with a Numerical Table
+Sampling the Free Space Optical Link Budget in a Numerical Table

 | Parameter | Value |